-As reaction data8 is deposited into centralized databases,23 techniques to parse and interpret large reaction corpuses are being developed to allow chemists to decipher patterns of reactivity at scale.
-These data-driven chemical models help chemists with common tasks such as methodology discovery and optimization,23 reagent design, mechanistic analysis, retrosynthesis, computer aided synthesis planning, and reaction prediction.
-This style of chemical research represents a paradigm shift from the traditional method of browsing reaction data in a manual and ad-hoc fashion using tools such as Reaxys or SciFinder.

 Herein, we demonstrate the utility of weighted reaction fingerprinting (Figure 1) – a simple abstractable method applicable to any large reaction corpus stored in a standardized format.
 Reaction discovery campaigns are analyzed to evaluate the results of multiplexed reaction arrays and large reaction datasets.
-We show that this algorithm can be used to analyze and draw conclusions from large corpuses of reaction data.
+We show that this visual tool can be used to analyze and draw conclusions from large corpuses of reaction data.